 Diagnosing Mold Allergies in Dogs

-During an initial visit, a veterinary dermatologist will review your dog's medical history, recent illnesses, prior cases of skin irritation, current diet, and recent travel history.
+During your dog's physical exam, the vet will review your pup's medical history, recent illnesses, prior cases of skin irritation, current diet, and recent travel history.
 They will also perform a physical exam, during which they'll closely examine the skin, ears, and body.
 Blood tests, skin scrapings and a urinalysis may be done to rule out other potential causes of a skin problem.
 Finally, they'll determine if medication is required.

 Treatment Options for Your Dog's Mold Allergies